Zexusgo/Guess-the-number_player/README.md

 - Be respectful and collaborative in discussions.

 # License
-This project is licensed under the MIT License - see the [LICENSE](License.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Acknowledgments
-- Thanks [Freecodecamp](https://www.youtube.com/watch?v=8ext9G7xspg&t=443s) for amazing tutorial that helped me guide the development of this project!
+- Special thanks to [Freecodecamp](https://www.youtube.com/watch?v=8ext9G7xspg&t=443s) for amazing tutorial that helped me guide the development of this project!